Salle du Jeu de Paume

 Several different guided tours are available in English.
 All tours require you to purchase a ticket to the Grands Appartements.
 Check...

 This cosy Breton place heaves.
 Pick from 15 savoury galettes (buckwheat pancakes; €3.60 to €9) and 40-odd sweet crêpes (€3.60 to...

 1 rue du Jeu de Paume · interesting places nearby

 Salle du Jeu de Paume information

-Built in 1686, the Salle du Jeu de Paume played a pivotal role in the Revolution a century later.
-It was in Versailles that Louis XVI convened the États-Généraux made up of more than 1000 deputies representing the nobility, clergy and the so-called Third Estate (ie the middle classes) in May 1789 in a bid to deal with national debt and to moderate dissent by reforming the tax system.
-But when the Third Estate’s reps were denied entry, they met separately on the tennis court, formed a National Assembly and took the famous Serment du Jeu de Paume (Tennis Court Oath), swearing not to dissolve it until Louis XVI had accepted a new constitution.
-This act of defiance sparked demonstrations of support and, less than a month later, a mob in Paris stormed the prison at Bastille.
-It's visitable by guided tour in French only.
+In May 1789 Louis XVI convened the États-Généraux, made up of more than 1118 deputies representing the nobility, clergy and the Third Estate (‘common people’), to moderate dissent.
+Denied entry, the Third Estate’s reps met separately on this 1686-built royal tennis court, formed a National Assembly and took the Serment du Jeu de Paume (Tennis Court Oath), swearing not to dissolve it until Louis XVI accepted a new constitution.